 4: Spend Time in Nature: Grounding in nature is the best way to reach optimal mental and physical health, even just 15-30 minutes at a time.
 Grounding products, such as a grounding mat can be beneficial as well.

 5: Keep Your Cell Phone Away From Your Head: Use your phone speaker instead of holding it up to your ear and avoid making calls when you have poor service.
 The National Toxicology Program found an increase in brain cancer from overexposure to cell phones.
 We don’t have many published studies regarding cell phone frequencies because they have not been around long enough for us to see the effects of long-term use.
 I believe this will change in the coming years.
+In the meantime, please get a qualified, tested, and proven shield with a silicon-based microprocessor to put on the back of your phone to reduce its EMFs.
+Our favorite, and the one on my phone, is by airestech.
+(Use coupon code TWJ10 for 10% off your order.)

 6: Ditch the Blow Dryer: Did you know that a hair dryer can emit roughly 40 milligauss to 20,000 milligauss in EMFs?
 To put this in context, a microwave emits 100-500 milligauss.
 Try air-drying your hair a couple days a week or take advantage of dry shampoo.
 This is also a beauty tip.
 Since having Austin, I really don’t have time to dry my hair any longer and my hair quality has really improved as a result. 🙂